Australia's Cormann takes over as head of OECD - RFI

 Paris (AFP)

-Former Australian finance minister Mathias Cormann became head of the influential Organisation for Economic Co-operation and Development (OECD) on Tuesday to the dismay of environmental campaigners.
+Former Australian finance minister Mathias Cormann became head of the influential Organisation for Economic Co-operation and Development (OECD) Tuesday, kicking off the job with a pledge to keep the global body focused on the fight against climate change.

-Cormann, whose nomination in March was celebrated as a diplomatic triumph in Australia, served as finance minister for seven years until late 2020 under right-wing governments.
+Cormann, whose nomination in March was celebrated as a diplomatic triumph in Australia, served as finance minister for seven years until late 2020 in right-wing governments.

-The 50-year-old conservative took over as secretary general from longstanding chief Angel Gurria, who stepped down after 15 years at the helm.
+The 50-year-old conservative took over as secretary general from longstanding chief Angel Gurria, a vocal defender of action to confront the global climate crisis during his 15 years at the helm.

-Cormann is expected to speak at a press conference later on Tuesday where he is likely to face questions over his commitment to policies backed vocally by Gurria to confront the global climate crisis.

-The OECD counts 37 states as members and acts as a sort of economic think-tank on economic and policy questions, producing reports and recommendations that are influential in national capitals.
+The OECD counts 38 states as members and acts as a sort of global think-tank on economic and policy questions, producing reports and recommendations that are influential in national capitals.

-"We need a tax deal as soon as possible," he told Le Figaro newspaper in France last month.
+"We need a tax deal as soon as possible," Cormann told Le Figaro newspaper in France last month.

+When asked on Tuesday about the chances of a deal by year-end, he acknowledged that "some work still needs to be done" but that "we are in a much better position than we were towards the end of last year".

+Spearheaded by US President Joe Biden, the proposal for a 15-percent minimum tax rate is to be discussed and approved by finance ministers from the Group of Seven wealthy nations at a meeting on London on Friday.

 The head of the OECD is often invited to major international meetings alongside the heads of other multilateral institutions such as the United Nations or the World Bank.